Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 The next thing to consider is do you want a puppy or an older dog?
 Puppies are so cute, but you will have to spend a lot of time training them and housebreaking them.

-Adopting an adult dog can be easier as they have probably had some training, although you will probably have to do more training.
+Adopting an adult dog can be easier as they have probably had some training, although you will probably have to do a little more training.
 You will also have more idea of their energy level and temperament.

 Adopting a senior dog is also a good idea.
 Not that many people adopt older dogs and they are left in shelters or euthanized.
 You would be giving an older dog a few years of happiness before they pass away.